 Figure 5.
-Relative expression levels of Bx-cpls at PWD development stages.
-The bars indicate standard errors, and diﬀerent letters indicate significant diﬀerences (p < 0.05) among PWD stages: first stage (F), middle stage (M) and last stage (L).
+Symptoms in P. massoniana after inoculation with nematodes (A). first stage of PWD (F), middle stage of PWD (M) and last stage of PWD (L).
+Pines inoculated with ddH2O (1); Pines inoculated with B. xylophilus (2).
+Relative expression levels of Bx-cpls at PWD development stages (B).
+The bars indicate standard errors, and diﬀerent letters indicate significant diﬀerences (p < 0.05).

 2.5.
 Detection of RNAi Efficiency

 There were significant differences between each Bx-cpl transcript level in nematodes treated with the corresponding dsRNA and nematodes treated with ddH2O or gfp dsRNA (controls).
-The transcripts of Bx-cpl-1, Bx-cpl-2 and Bx-cpl-3 decreased (p < 0.05) to 38.2, 57.7, and 54.3 %, respectively, compared to the nematodes treated with ddH2O (Figure.
+The transcripts of Bx-cpl-1, Bx-cpl-2 and Bx-cpl-3 decreased (p < 0.05) to 47.4, 21.8, and 37.0 %, respectively, compared to the nematodes treated with ddH2O (Figure.
 6).
 This showed that Bx-cpls expression was reduced by soaking the nematodes with the corresponding Bx-cpl dsRNA.
+In addition, dsRNA of Bx-cpl-1 and Bx-cpl-3 also targeted Bx-cpl-2 for degradation.